Finger Lakes Gaming & Racetrack

 Note that you should sign up for the Lucky North Club to get the most out of your video slot play.
 As a member, you will collect points every time you place a bet, and you can redeem those points for free video slot play.

 Finger Lakes Gaming & Racetrack in Farmington, NY, still hasn’t acquired a proper license to host table games.
 If that changes, we will be sure to update this review.
-Also, if you download the casino’s app, you can play a few table games for free, including online blackjack.
+Also, if you download the casino’s app, you can play a few table games for free, including online blackjack in New York.

 Does Finger Lakes Gaming offer an online casino?

 Real money online casinos are not currently legal in New York.
+Therefore, it is not possible to play online roulette in New York for real money, or any other casino game like blackjack or craps.
 If online casinos are legalized, Finger Lakes Gaming could consider launching its own site, possibly in partnership with one of the major operators expected to launch their products in the state.
-This list of potential online casino operators could include:
+This list of potential online casino operators offering legal casino games and online slots in New York could include:

 - DraftKings New York Casino